Enfoid/SwingFish-CommunityCode/cAlgo/Robots/LaMetric2cTrader/README.md

  - better app integration (getting auth to work can be "tricky" for some peoples)

 Changes:
- - wife mode (auto select highest profit)
+ - wife mode (auto select highest profit) .bin
  - fix "today display"
  - change meaning of Equity setting
    Todays PnL selects the highest (Balance or Equity)